Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 Cons:

-- It is more a simple boilerplate rather than a storybook project.
-- Does not updates frequently.
+- Does not update frequently.
 - Does not provide functionality for managing themes.
 - Does not have a docs tab that supports MDX (or similar) with the documentation about the widget.
 - Does not have a search across components functionality.